T4GLTD/IIoT/HOL/IOTHubPiHackathon/3b/index.md

 1. Make sure your IoT DevKit is *not connected* to your computer.
 Start VS Code first, and then connect the DevKit to your computer.

-2. Click "F1" to open the command palette, type and select *Azure IoT Device Workbench: Open Examples....* Then select *IoT DevKit* as board.
+2. Press the "F1" key to open the command palette, type and select *Azure IoT Device Workbench: Open Examples....* Then select *IoT DevKit* as board.

 3. In the IoT Workbench Examples page, find *Get Started* and click *Open Sample*.
 Then select the default path to download the sample code.